MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/manage-docker/optimize-windows-dockerfile.md

 	Remove-Item c:\php.zip -Force
 ```

-The resulting image consists of four layers, one for the base OS image, and then one for each `RUN` instruction.
-Because each `RUN` instruction has been run in its own layer, any subsequent runs of this Dockerfile or identical set of instructions in a different Dockerfile, will use cached image layer, thus reducing build time.
-Instruction ordering is important when working with image cache, for more details, see the next section of this document.
+The resulting image consists of four layers; one layer for the base OS image and each of the three `RUN` instructions.
+Because each `RUN` instruction ran in its own layer, any subsequent runs of this Dockerfile or identical set of instructions in a different Dockerfile will use cached image layers, reducing build time.

 ```dockerfile
 docker history doc-sample-2